 1-Introduction

-Infection means that the invading pathogen gain port of entry , spread, grow in population , produce virulence factor and the challenge the immune defense mechanisms.
-Pathogen may act as an immune re-siliense counter part.The either evade the immune mechanisms and succeed in producing disease, or the immune system restored the situation and combats the effects of the pathogen.
+Infection means that the invading pathogen gain a port of entry , spread, grow in population , produce virulence factor and then challenge the immune defense mechanisms.
+A pathogen may act as an immune resilient counter part.
+They either evade the immune mechanisms and succeed in producing disease, or the immune system overcomes the situation and combats the effects of the pathogen.

 2- Immune Trait:

-Every human individual constitute a specific immune trait that is parallel in a way or other to its specific gene trait or allelic trait.
-Potent pathogens during the course of their pathogenesis and pathogenicity try to renders the human host in a state of weak immune trait.
-Consequently the host imminently tried to combats the pathogenic burden of that pathogen.
+Every human individual constitutes a specific immune trait that is parallel in a way or other to its specific gene trait or allelic trait.
+Potent pathogens during the course of their pathogenesis and pathogenicity try to render the human host in a state of weak immune trait.
+Consequently the host immunity tries to combats the pathogenic burden of that pathogen.

 3- First and Second Genome

-The overall molecular structure of the invading pathogen are encoded by gene,gen sets, gene island.
+The overall molecular structure of the invading pathogen are encoded by genes, gene sets, gene island.
 These genetic loci within the microbial genome influence infection events through the interaction with the elements of the host genome and epigenomes.

 4-Breach Biological Barriers

-The infectious agent should be so potent to penetrate skin breaks, mucosal surface integrity and or derange BBB in CNS.
+The infectious agent should be so potent as to penetrate skin breaks, mucosal surface integrity and or derange the blood brain barrier (BBB) in the CNS.

 5-Intracellular Persistence:

 Enteropathogenic E . coli, S. typhi, P. aeruginosa and M. tuberculosis are persisting pathogens in the intracellular niche .
-This character renders the host in a chronic course of pathogenesis as well as their autoreactive epitopes may induce infection mediated autoimmune disease.
+This intracellular character renders the host in a chronic course of pathogenesis as well as their autoreactive epitopes which may induce infection mediated autoimmune disease.

 6-Viable Multiepitopic Immunogens :

 The invading pathogen within the host tissue taken up by phagocytes, processed and presented to immunologically committed cells.
-It may be recognized by either, T cell dependent or independent or both pathway for immune naive cells activation.The epitope profile of any pathogen may contained B cell , T cell or B and T cell epitopes with an array of immune potentials as, immunogenic, allergenic, tolerising and/ or autoreactive as well as immunodeprressive epitopes.
+It may be recognized by either T cell dependent or independent or both pathway for activation of immune naive cells.
+The epitope profile of any pathogen may contain B cell , T cell or B and T cell epitopes with an array of immune potentials as, immunogenic, allergenic, tolerising and/ or autoreactive as well as immunodepressive epitopes.

-7- Stealth behavior ;
+7- Stealth behaviour:

-Stealth means disguised or cryptic Some were in a cellular niche with hids within the host.
-In bacteria and yeast loss of cell wall changes the cellular outermost outercover of the cell and /or change in the surface antigenic make up of that pathogen.Say stealth bacteria and stealth virus.
+Stealth means disguised or cryptic.
+Some pathogens reside in a cellular niche and hides within the host.
+In bacteria and yeast, loss of cell wall changes the cellular outermost outercover of the cell and /or change in the surface antigenic make-up of that pathogen e.g. stealth bacteria and stealth virus.

 8- Stimulants

-The invading microbes or their subunit structures expressed and array of immune potentials as; intrinsic adjuvant, molecular mimicry effects, allergenic influences during infection or vaccination states.
+The invading microbes or their subunit structures expressed an array of immune potentials as; intrinsic adjuvant, molecular mimicry effects, allergenic influences during infection or vaccination states.

 9-Shared Antigenicity and Immunogenicity

 Some infection and vaccination cases in human beings may express shared antigenicity and /or immunogenicity.
-Such cases has wanted and unwanted implications.
+Such cases have wanted and unwanted implications.
 The example for wanted is the cross immune protection and the unwanted example is the cross-allergenicity.

-10- Antigenemia ;
+10- Antigenemia:

-During the immune responses events the microbial pathogenic invadors , at times may cause elevated concentrations of their antigens in the blood streams of the host.
+During the immune responses events the microbial pathogenic invaders, at times may cause elevated concentrations of their antigens in the blood streams of the host.
 Such a case in termed antigenemia.

 11- Antigenic Variations

-Some invading microbes when establish an infection do varaite their antigenic make up.
-Others shed their surface antigens and adopt other.
+Some invading microbes after establishing an infection do varaite their antigenic make-up.
+Others shed their surface antigens and adopt others.
 A third group have a character of antigenic phase variations during infectious events in human host

-12- Toxinosis;
+12- Toxinosis

-Few pathogen express their pathogenicity to human being through production of protein exotoxin causing a case of biotoxinosis .
+Few pathogens express their pathogenicity to human beings through production of a protein, exotoxin causing a case of biotoxinosis .
 Such cases can be managed through initiation of serotherapy with a specific anti-toxin.

 References